-You can use 90/10 lean hamburger, or 80/20 hamburger for this recipe.
+You can use 90/10 lean or 80/20 ground beef for this recipe.
 Plant-based meat crumbles can also be used.
-Just make sure you have at least 1 lb of meat minimally, but you want at least 2 lbs. for a hearty meal, or substitute to work with.
+Just make sure you have at least 1 lb of meat.

-If you use a higher fat content hamburger, be sure to drain it into a glass jar or bowl to harden.
+If you use a higher fat content ground beef, be sure to drain it into a glass jar or bowl to harden.
 You can later throw it away once it has cooled.
 Hot grease is not good for the drain and can cause plumbing issues.